 1. Have your sweets before your Rajasthani thali

-My favorite place to eat Indian food in general is Rajasthan, so a thali from Hotel Haveli is something you have to try.
+My favorite place to eat Indian food, in general, is Rajasthan, so a thali from Hotel Haveli is something you have to try.
 I got this one for 200 rupees and couldn’t finish it all.
 The thali has all items tweaked to the traditional Rajasthani way, including some veggies/chiles growing in the Thar desert and nowhere else.

-Just make sure you order plain chapatti (with no ghee), because if you eat ghee every day you’re quite possibly going to go back home from India with a considerably larger bum.
+Just make sure you order plain chapatti (with no ghee) because if you eat ghee every day you’re quite possibly going to go back home from India with a considerably larger bum.
 Indians are used to it, but introducing it into a diet that’s never had it is bound to do some fattening up.
-But what might actually make you fatter is the tradition in this city of eating your sweets before the meal (called Mithi Manuhar).
+But what might actually make you fatter is the tradition in this city of eating your sweets before the meal (called Mithi Manohar).

 2. Have dinner overlooking the fort

 So many places will have dancers or snake charmers come in and put on a little show for you with traditional dance, flutes, and tambourines.
-One little girl actually bent over backwards and picked up 2 rings with her eyes!
+One little girl actually bent over backward and picked up 2 rings with her eyes!
 It’s great and expected that you can give them a tip at the end as well.

 Choose a rooftop place so that you can have a great view of the lit-up fort while you eat.
 Can it get better than that? actually, YES!
 Order some ginger honey lemon tea and get up and dance with them when they ask.
-Benefit of traveling alone- no one has to see that.
+A benefit of traveling alone- no one has to see that.

 4. Orange Sunrise yoga

 As with everywhere in India, do some early morning yoga!
-Rajasthan has a very unique orange sunrise that looks incredible with the sandstone buildings in the background.
+Rajasthan has a unique orange sunrise that looks incredible with the sandstone buildings in the background.
 It’s worth waking up early for.

 When you come to India and are a little jetlagged, it’ll mean you wake up at ungodly hours of 5 or 6 am.
 It’s actually the best idea to stay on that schedule throughout your trip and make the most of your days.